Invocatis/motif/README.md

 Strictness in maps `^:!` does not interfere with disjunction `^:|`, though will result in strange effects.
 It is likely these effects are not desired, so avoid using both.

 Meta `^:meta` and star `^:*` tags play nicely with others.

+### Modifiers on Functions

+For reasons known only to the compiler, meta tags are not picked up when applied to functions stored in vars.
+However, there are many reasons one might want to apply our modifiers to functions as well.
+To accomplish this, one can either use meta tags on function literatls of the form `(fn [...] ...)`, or one can use the `with-meta` function.

 ## That's it!